sana-prasanna-igt/helloworld/README.md

 Hello World repository for Git practice
 This is an example repository

-This repository is built step by step in the tutorial.
+This repository is built step by step.